Start 14-Day Trial Subscription

 Kölsch is an extremely delicate, subtle and balanced beer style.
 As such, it goes wonderfully with a wide array of different dishes, but these few examples truly make the style "pop."

-Another wonderful combination is Kölsch and a mature white cheddar cheese.
-The myriad flavors found with a well-made and well-aged cheddar erupt onto the palate when placed aside the gentle mouthfeel and delicate fruity flavors of this style.
+• White Cheddar Cheese: Another wonderful combination with Kölsch is a mature white cheddar cheese.
+The myriad flavors found with a well-made and well-aged cheddar erupt onto the palate when placed alongside the gentle mouthfeel and delicate fruity flavors of this style.

 Kölsch Best Brands